Adrienne Duke Ph.D.

 Mentoring Approach as Major Professor

 I would describe my mentoring style as holistic, empowerment-oriented, and supportive.
 The goal for all students working with me is to help them develop skills that will be applicable in the career of their choosing.
 I am open and supportive of students who want to be on the academic/tenured professor track and those who are interested in an alternative career path that requires a PhD.
 I believe in promoting professional development so opportunities will be tailored to best suit the students’ needs and career goals.
+Therefore, my mentorship approach is similar to that of a coach and advocate.

 Working in the lab, does not automatically mean that you are my mentee; however, if you are my mentee, it is my preference that you work in my lab.